 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-The page came at around 5pm, while Steve and I were hanging out at a coffee shop.
-Apparently, a man in the area of Flagstaff's Urban Trail System, in the woods south of Butler Avenue, had fallen and broken his leg and called for help on his cell phone.
-My husband said he could use some exercise and fresh air after sitting in that coffee shop for so long, so he offered to walk home and let me respond to the SAR building directly.
-I figured the quicker I could get going the better, anyway, since it would soon get dark and the injured hiker would be lying out there in pain, waiting for rescue.
+The page came at around 5 p.m., while Steve and I were hanging out at a coffee shop.
+Apparently, a man in the area of Flagstaff's urban trail system (FUTS), in the woods south of Butler Avenue, had fallen and broken his leg and called for help.
+My husband said he could use some exercise and fresh air after sitting in that coffee shop for so long, so he offered to walk home and let me take the car to respond to the SAR building directly, and I accepted.
+The quicker I could get there the better since it would soon get dark and the injured hiker would be lying out there in pain, waiting for rescue.
 Now, however, we're not so sure the caller was a hiker.
-Or that he is injured at all.
+Or that he is injured.